-Eva is developing a broad practice across chambers’ main areas of expertise, with a particular focus on crime and quasi-criminal matters.
+Eva practises across chambers’ main areas of expertise, with a particular focus on crime and quasi-criminal matters.

-Eva regularly appears in the Crown Court and magistrates’ courts, for both defence and prosecution.
+Eva regularly appears in the criminal courts, for both defence and prosecution.

 She prosecutes on behalf of the Crown Prosecution Service, as well as a range of other agencies including local authorities, Transport for London, the Security Industry Authority, the Information Commissioner’s Office, and the Probation Service.

 Eva appears on behalf of requested persons in extradition cases both at first instance and on appeal in the High Court.

 Regulatory and licensing

 Eva has acted for the defence on allegations of breaches of fire safety regulations, as well as on charges of breaching street works regulations.

 She has prosecuted, on behalf of the Security Industry Authority, offences of using unlicensed private security guards.
 She appears on behalf of Transport for London in licensing appeals in the magistrates’ courts and the Central Criminal Court.

 Civil preventative orders